kolkhis/tech-notes/linux/tools/systemd.md

 ## What `systemd` does

 It does a number of things on the system:

 * Provides parallelization capabilities
+    * Boots up services in parallel to reduce startup times.
 * Uses socket a D-Bus activation for starting services
+    * Starts services only when needed, based on socket or D-Bus requests.
 * Offers on-demand starting of daemons and services
+    * Delays the launch of certain services until explicitly required.
 * Keeps track of processes using Linux control groups
-* Maintains mount and automount points,
+* Maintains mount and automount points (i.e., `.mount` and `.automount` services)
-* Implements an elaborate transactional dependency-based service control logic.

-The primary roles of `systemd`:

-* Parallelization Capabilities
-    * Boots up services in parallel to reduce startup times.
-* Socket and D-Bus Activation
-    * Starts services only when needed, based on socket or D-Bus requests.
-* On-Demand Service Launching
-    * Delays the launch of certain services until explicitly required.
-* Process Tracking
-    * Manages processes using Linux control groups (cgroups).
-* Mount and Automount Management
     * Controls mount points, allowing automated and on-demand mounting of filesystems.
-* Dependency Management
-    * Uses a dependency-based service control system, allowing ordered and conditional starts of services.
+* Implements a transactional, dependency-based service control logic.
+    - E.g., `Wants=network-online.target`

 ## Creating a Systemd Service (Service Files)